 Tips for keeping well during Ramadan

-Today marks the start of Ramadan, the ninth month of the Islamic calendar, and a holy month for Muslims.
+Wednesday 22nd March 2023 marks the start of Ramadan, the ninth month of the Islamic calendar, and a holy month for Muslims.
 Typically fasting will take place from sunrise to sunset, with the fast being broken by a night-time meal called Iftar.
-Ramadan ends on Saturday 23rd May with the celebration of Eid al-Fitr.
+This year, Ramadan ends on Friday 21st April 2023 with the celebration of Eid al-Fitr.

 If you are fasting during Ramadan, it can impact on your day-to-day activities, so here are some tips to help you through this time:

 1. Plan your meals

 Plan what you’re going to be eating in Suhur (your pre-dawn meal) and Iftaar.
 What you eat has an impact on your energy levels and it’s important to consume the right amount of carbs, protein, fruits, vegetables, and plenty of water.